 Anyone’s who’s gone through a build before knows that it’s a lot cheaper to move walls on paper rather than after they’re built.
 Take plenty of time to develop your plans for the build with your architect.
 This will mean having to make many decisions along the way about how you want the home to look.
 Your architect can offer suggestions and draw up plans based on what he thinks you want.
-But at the end of the day, you have to make the call on what the final plan will be.
+But at the end of the day, you have to decide what the final plan will be.
 Remember, the Devil is in the details, so take your time with this and don’t settle on anything until you’ve explored all the possibilities.

 Much of your planning will be based on what the land you’re building on is like.
-Things like the sun’s orientation, natural views of the surrounding area, proximity to the nearest road, and whether the land is level or sloped will all guide the planning stage.
+Things like the sun’s orientation, natural views of the surrounding area, proximity to the nearest road, and whether the land is level or sloped will guide the planning stage.
 Good architects know how to incorporate the natural elements of a site into the build.

 Develop a BudgetDevelop a Budget

 This step will be worked out in conjunction with the planning phase.
 The scope of the project must align with the budget.
 Start with what you can afford and how that fits in with your overall plans for the future.
 Once you get down to the details, include everything, such as the cost of the land, local fees, taxes, design and engineering fees, materials, labor, and furnishings.
-Remember also to have a sizable contingency to cover those unexpected costs that will undoubtedly appear once construction starts.
+Remember to have a sizable contingency to cover those unexpected costs that will undoubtedly appear once construction starts.
 As you work through the project, you will continually return to your budget to update and modify it.

 When choosing a contractor to carry out the project, walk a careful line between picking someone affordable and doing excellent work using quality materials.
 Get references from people who have been satisfied with their contractor and interview at least three of them.
 From this, you can get a rough idea of what the building costs will be.